Table of contents

 Consuming Cannabis with Tinctures

-High-quality, lab-tested tinctures where MCT, coconut, or olive oil is the main cannabinoid-terpenoid carrier makes it the best way to consume cannabis for most people.
+High-quality, lab-tested tinctures where MCT, coconut, or olive oil is the main cannabinoid-terpenoid carrier make it the best way to consume cannabis for most people.

-- Effect duration similar to edibles (6 – 8 hours), but far easier to control dosage, with a slightly faster time for effects to be felt (usually between 15 and 30 mins rather than 1-2 hours).
+- Effect duration is similar to edibles (six to eight hours) but far easier to control dosage, with a slightly faster time for effects to be felt (usually between 15 and 30 mins rather than one to two hours).

 - Versatile — can be used as-is, in food or beverages, or even as a topical.